-Born in 1980 in Kinshasa, Sapin is a self-taught Congolese popular painter.
-As a school boy he used to make realistic pen drawings for his classmates.
-In his early twenties he started working in the atelier of Chéri Chérin and soon decided to embark on an artistic career, following in the footsteps of world-renowned Congolese painters such as Moke, Cherin Samba, Pierre Bodo, Shula and others.
-In his work, Sapin often depicts and comments upon the Kinois social and political lifeworlds.
+Born in Kinshasa in the 1980s, Sapin is a self-taught popular painter.
+In his early twenties, he started working in the atelier of Chéri Chérin and soon decided to embark on an artistic career, following in the footsteps of world-renowned Congolese painters such as Moke, Cherin Samba, Pierre Bodo, Shula and others.
+In his work, Sapin often depicts and comments upon the Kinois social and political life worlds.
 Yet the topics he deals with are not limited to the DRC.
-Since he exposed in the Biennale de Dakar (DAK’ART) in 2006, his art started travelling around the world: Congo-Brazzaville, France, Belgium, Canada, Austria, Germany, USA, The Netherlands and Chad.
+Since his participation in the Biennale de Dakar (DAK’ART) in 2006, his art started travelling around the world: Congo-Brazzaville, France, Belgium, Canada, Austria, Germany, USA, The Netherlands and Chad.

 Sapin likes to work among people and he has held several painting performances.
 By placing his easel among a crowd, his painting in the making lures curious observers and becomes a topic of discussion for the passers-by.
 The performance triggers thoughts and elicits comments which Sapin translates into images.
 The result is a painted conversation, an exchange between the artist and the passers-by.